The Skilled Nursing Facility Value-Based Purchasing (SNF VBP) Program

 - Earn incentive payments based on their performance.

 All SNFs paid under Medicare’s SNF Prospective Payment System (PPS) are included in the SNF VBP Program.
+Participation in the SNF VBP Program does not require any action on the part of SNFs.

 Section 111 of the Consolidated Appropriations Act of 2021 amended Section 1888(h) of the Social Security Act to allow the Secretary to apply up to nine additional measures determined appropriate by the Secretary to the SNF VBP Program for payments for services furnished on or after October 1, 2023 (fiscal year [FY] 2024).